City of Utrecht Our policy on cycling

 City discussion ‘Utrecht – we all cycle!

 At the city discussion ‘Utrecht – we all cycle!’
 (26 January 2015), 180 residents, entrepreneurs and organisations discussed how Utrecht could be an even better bicycle-friendly city.
 Many of their solutions and ideas have been included in the ‘Utrecht – we all cycle!’
-Action Plan and will actually be executed in the next years.
+Action Plan.